ESSS/alfasim-sdk/docs/source/index.rst

     quick_start
     alfasim_sdk_by_example

-After reading the quick start section, check out these additional resources to help better understand the project flow:
+After reading the quick start section and the plugin by example section, check out these additional resources to help better understand the plugin workflow:

 .. toctree::
     :maxdepth: 2